-A few weeks back, entrepreneur and founder of Revelry House Lo Bosworth was asked by E!
+A few months back, entrepreneur and founder of Revelry House Lo Bosworth was asked by E!
 Online’s Catt Sadler about how she gets over her nice girl syndrome when she has to be a tough business owner.
 I think this is something many nice girls have to deal with in their career.
-Young professional women, even in this modern day, were still raised to not be pushy, aggressive and loud.
+Young professional women, even in this modern day, were still raised to not be pushy, aggressive, or loud.
 Being perceived as polite is always of the utmost importance.

 Women, and I am the first one to say I do this, tend to like people to like them.
-I still have that middle school mentality where I want the cool girl to also think I am cool.
+I still have that middle school mentality where I want the cool girl to also think I’m cool.
 But the problem with that is I become very meek and don’t ask for what I want, need, or deserve.
-I am more concerned with making sure this person likes me than seeing how they can help my business.
-I have always had trouble finding the line between strong and tough to deal with.
+I’m more concerned with making sure this person likes me than seeing how they can help my business.
+I’ve always had trouble finding the line between strong and tough to deal with.

-I am still stuck in a popularity contest mentality and it is hurting me.
+I’m still stuck in a popularity contest mentality and it’s hurting me.
 A recent study, which compiled data over 20 years, found that women who were “disagreeable” at the office made five percent more than their friendlier, “nicer” female colleagues.
 This study literally proves that nice girls finish last.

 Vanessa Wade of Connect the Dots PR says, “Understand what you want or need is not bad; it is something that can boost your self esteem, your brand, and help the company.
 Again practice with a trusted friend to build your confidence, speak clearly, don’t fidget, look into their eyes and hope for the best.
 Nice girls don’t always finish last!!”

-It is not about what you are asking, it is about how you are asking, says Elizabeth Mitchell, a freelance fashion writer and author of The Neon Blonde. ”When asking for more money from an editor, I always like to back up my request with solid proof that I deserve it.
-This typically includes pointing out examples of past performance (articles I’ve written that have done very well for the site) so the editor knows exactly how valuable I am.
+It’s not about what you’re asking, it’s about how you’re asking, says Elizabeth Mitchell, a freelance fashion writer and author of The Neon Blonde. ”When asking for more money from an editor, I always like to back up my request with solid proof that I deserve it.
+This typically includes pointing out examples of past performance (articles I’ve written that have done very well for the site), so the editor knows exactly how valuable I am.
 I’m still working on the Nice Girl Syndrome myself, but my best advice to readers is to just go for it.
 You’ll never get what you want if you don’t ask.
 Weigh the risks with the rewards.
 Oftentimes, the worst that can happen is the person says no. The rewards though are much higher!”

-It is all about how you approach the situation.
+It’s all about how you approach the situation.
 Be confident.
-Here are a few more quick tips from Karen R. Koenig who has been treating “nice girl” clients for years.
+Here are a few more quick tips from Karen R. Koenig who has been treating “nice girl” clients for years:

 - Talk with assertive women about how they get their needs met in the business world.
 Listen to their advice, then start practicing it in non-business situations until you become skilled at expressing your needs clearly and firmly.